yeastrc/proxl-web-app/docs/using/project.rst

 Search information includes the following information for each search:

-	* Path - The path the data were in when imported into ProXL.
+	* Path - The path the data were in when imported into proxl.
 	* Linker - the crosslinker(s) used in this experiment
-	* Upload - the date the data were uploaded to ProXL
+	* Upload - the date the data were uploaded to proxl
 	* QC Plots - links to a retention time QC plot.
 See below.
 	* Raw MS data files - Links to RAW files that contain the raw machine output for this experiment.
 Project owners may add URL links to RAW files by clicking [+Link to Raw file].
 	* Additional files - Links to additional files associated with this search, such as the configuration or parameters files for the respective search program.